In 'A Warning,' An Invisible Hand Rings A Somber Alarm

 The book jacket for A Warning is appropriately stark.
 The title and "Anonymous" loom up in high contrast black-and-white, with "A Senior Trump Administration Official" lurking just below — in red.

-On its first page, in a bid to make news, the book says disillusionment was so great in the first two years of President Trump's administration that "top advisors and cabinet-level officials contemplated...resigning en masse to call attention to Trump's misconduct and erratic leadership."
+On its first page, in a bid to make news, the book says disillusionment was so great in the first two years of President Trump's administration that "top advisors and cabinet-level officials contemplated ... resigning en masse to call attention to Trump's misconduct and erratic leadership."

 They did not, we are told, because they feared it would only make things worse.
 So they stayed, and sure enough, things got worse.